Hidden-Histories/Public-Resources/documentation/Tutorial_Transparency.md

 .
 ### Download the "2-sidedQuad" model asset

 You may have noticed that Unity Quads have only one side - if you see them from the back, they are invisible.
 Often we need a Quad that looks the same from the front and the back.
-We have therefore created the 3D model "2-sidedQuad" for you.
+We have therefore created a 3D FBX model with two sides, so you can easily have the same texture on both front and back sides.

-Click here to download the model [2-sidedQuad](hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).
+- Click here to download the model [2-sidedQuad.FBX](hiddenhistoriesjtown.org/documentation/sampleassets/2-sidedQuad.FBX).

+- Open your Unity Asset Bundle Template.
+Remember to first open the Unity Hub, and then open the Asset Bundle Template from within Unity.
-NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.
+- NOTE: If you need to **refresh your Unity skills** see [Prof. Rhonda's "Introduction to Unity3D Editor" slide deck](https://docs.google.com/presentation/d/1CzzGu4zK2a9VsXfM0WVPNGqtQfGEr30u67TTrWYI8qU/edit#slide=id.g7f6e1f9622_0_516), linked from the Hidden Histories documentation page.

+- In the Project window, under Assets, create a folder and name it Kini.
+- Drag your Kini texture and the 2-sidedQuad.FBX into the folder.
+(Remember to **keep the original copies in a non-Unity folder!** Otherwise, if you delete the only existing copy from Unity, it is gone forever!)

+- In your Kini folder, click on the 2-sidedQuad model.

+- Then **drag the Kini texture onto the KiniQuad.** If you are not allow to drag it onto the Quad, or can't see the texture, you're looking at the back side!
+Rotate your view until you see the texture - but it's not cutout. :-(

 - Create a Quad 3D GameObject and name it "KiniQuad."
 - Make sure its transform is **zeroed at 0,0,0 in both Position and Rotation!**